 While you’re working on learning how to get your baby to nap without being held, you and baby need to find sleep when you can.

 If you have someone else to supervise, consider letting baby nap in a swing a couple hours.
 Babies tend to fall asleep easier with motion.
-The swing helps you break the cycle of exhaustion that your newborn might be in.
+The swing helps you break the cycle of exhaustion that he might be in.

 If your baby isn’t getting any sleep, he may be overtired.
 Babies that are overtired have a lot trouble getting restorative sleep.
 It’s a nasty cycle.

-Letting your baby sleep in a swing, allows you to sleep and gives your newborn the rest he’s probably craving.
+Letting your baby sleep in a swing, allows you to sleep and gives your sweet guy the rest he’s probably craving.

 Let’s circle back around to swaddles.
-Swaddling is the secret sauce to getting your baby to sleep without being held.
-It recreates the cozy, secure feeling, stifles the Moro (startle) reflex, and may even help reduce the risk of SIDS.
+Swaddling makes your baby feel cozy and secure, and stifles the Moro (startle) reflex.
+Research also indicates swaddling may even help reduce the risk of SIDS.

-Are you swaddling your newborn?
+Are you swaddling your baby?
 If you’re saying “no, my baby hates being swaddled” I would seriously check out this post!

 Both of my daughters acted like they hated the swaddle but slept so much better with one.

-If your newborn only sleeps when held, he may crave the snug, warm environment of the womb.
+If your little one will only sleep soundly when held, he may crave the snug, warm environment of the womb.

 6 Is a your baby’s room “sleep friendly?”

-If your newborn won’t sleep in a bassinet but sleeps just fine on other surfaces (like the car seat or swing), think about environmental factors.
+If your infant won’t sleep in a bassinet but sleeps just fine on other surfaces (like the car seat or swing), think about environmental factors.

 A huge contributor to my daughter’s rough second night was room temperature.
 You’ve probably heard that babies like the temp between 68-72.
 My daughter was shivering at 69 degrees.
 My firstborn, husband, and I are all pretty cold-blooded, so I assumed she was too.